unesco/staticmap/README.md

 # staticmap
 Simple static map to be used with light applications loading a portion of a map in png format.
+The original work was originally made by Gerhard Koch, and hosted here: http://sourceforge.net/projects/staticmaplite/.

 It supports FontAwesome icons and different colors.